 Age UK computer training courses explain things clearly in plain English to help you get online.
 Some of these services may be impacted by the coronavirus.
 Contact your local Age UK for advice.

-If you are interested in learning how to use the internet and learn new or how to improve your basic digital skills to make the most of the online world, the Learn My Way and Make It Click websites are a great place to start.
-These websites can build up basic digital knowledge for those who lack confidence and there are practical skills to develop digital skills, e.g. learn how to make a video call, learn how to shop safely online etc.
+If you are interested in learning how to use the internet and learn new or how to improve your basic digital skills to make the most of the online world, the Learn My Way website is a great place to start.
+This website can build up basic digital knowledge for those who lack confidence and there are practical skills to develop digital skills, e.g. learn how to make a video call, learn how to shop safely online etc.

 Adult Community Learning